 One job I think that we are all glad he had, and which I think he thoroughly enjoyed, was overseeing the Milk Ranch house and grounds.
 I’m told that the Milk Ranch wasn’t much more than a shack when Fr.
 Alex took over.
 And now it’s an incredible creek-side get away on a spring-fed pond, that is cherished by all of the monks.
 He even restored the 1895 St. Bernard Chapel on the hill where the original Milk Ranch monks prayed.

-And even though Fr.
-Alex had relinquished his jobs in theory, he still kept involved and active until the end.
-Jut the week before last, he had his family up at the Milk Ranch, for one of his “deep Spring Cleaning” sessions.
+Even though Fr.
+Alex had relinquished his jobs in theory, he still remained involved and active until the end.
+Just the week before last, he had his family up at the Milk Ranch, for one of his “deep Spring Cleaning” sessions.
 It was a blessed time for him to be U.T.
-(Uncle Tom)… Uncle Monk, for one last time.
-And when they got back, he was supposed to work with me on the wine tasting event on Tuesday morning….
-But he just was not able….
-Even to get to Mass.
-Even so… When I got to his office, he already had all of the necessary tags and labels printed, and any documents that still needed to be filled in, were conveniently on his computer desk top, ready to open… Organized… And in control until the end.
+(Uncle Tom) – Uncle Monk – for one last time.
+And when they got back, he was supposed to work with me on the wine tasting event on Tuesday morning.
+But he was not able to even get to Mass.
+Even so, when I got to his office, he already had all of the necessary tags and labels printed, and any documents that still needed to be filled in were conveniently on his computer desk top, ready to open… Organized and in control until the end.

 Since he died during the night, the death toll was not rung until the Grand Silence ended after breakfast.
 I was out walking that morning, and the toll began as I passed the Towers, where he had been Chaplain for so long, and I started heading back toward the hill.
 The tolls went on… and on… I wasn’t counting, so I’m not sure if they rang 83, or 84 times… But at the end, there is a peel of a joyful bunch of bells, to signify the soul’s passage into paradise after the tolling of all of those years.
 This happened, just as I was coming up the hill and passing the 5th Station, Simon helps Jesus carry his cross.
 And I thought of how helpful Fr.
 Alex always was to others, so it seemed appropriate.
 And the peel ended as I came to the 6th station, Veronica wipes the face of Jesus, And I thought of Veronica’s veil wiping Alex’s face after his earthly passion, with the same loving caress as his sister, Mary Claire had held his face in his last moments.
 And this led me to think of the Blessed Mother’s Mantle, which she would have wrapped around Fr.
 Alex as she assisted the Angels taking his soul off to heaven, to God’s throne, and once there… God would recognize his Son’s body and blood in the Eucharist of which Fr.
 Alex faithfully partook, and Jesus would recognize the fragrance of his Mother’s Mantle upon him, and they would welcome Fr.
 Alex into their Kingdom forever.